Free Pima County Public Records Search (Criminal, Marital, Court)

 Given the large size of Pima County, Arizona, the sheriff’s department maintains seven district offices.
 You can find the contact information for each one on the department’s website.

-Check Police Reports for Pima County Arrest Information
+Review Pima County Arrest Information in Police Reports

 If the sheriff’s office cannot supply the desired records, it’s worth checking police reports from law enforcement agencies located in the area for Pima County arrest records.